Flag

 Compliance with FATF Recommendations

-The last Mutual Evaluation Report relating to the implementation of anti-money laundering and counter-terrorist financing standards in Australia was undertaken in 2018.
-According to that Evaluation, Australia was deemed Compliant for 17 and Largely Compliant for 9 of the FATF 40 Recommendations.
-It was deemed Highly Effective for 1 and Substantially Effective for 4 of the Effectiveness & Technical Compliance ratings.
+The last Mutual Evaluation Report relating to the implementation of anti-money laundering and counter-terrorist financing standards in Australia was undertaken in 2024.
+According to that Evaluation, Australia was deemed Compliant for 18 and Largely Compliant for 12 of the FATF 40 Recommendations.
+It remains Highly Effective for 1 and Substantially Effective for 4 with regard to the 11 areas of Effectiveness of its AML/CFT Regime.

 Sanctions